d1vbyz3r0/typed/README.md

   calls and complex binding flows are not represented reliably;
 - required and nullable semantics are inferred from Go types and tags and may not match application validation rules;
-- XML and form field naming has incomplete edge-case support;
+- XML and form field naming has incomplete edge-case support (form tag name have priority over xml name, when used on one struct for same field, [see](https://github.com/d1vbyz3r0/typed/blob/master/field_name_generator.go#L13C6-L13C24));
 - exported models in configured model packages are considered for generation, so model filters may be needed.